matteo-cagiada/AF2chi_localcolabfold/README.md

 AF2χ is a tool to predict side-chain heterogeneity using AlphaFold2 and its internal side-chain representations.
 AF2χ outputs side-chain χ-angle distributions and structural ensembles around the predicted AF2 structure.

-The code in this repository allows you to implement AF2χ by downloading localColabFold, patching its code, and adding the additional AF2χ functionality to the original localColabFold implementation.
+The code in this repository allows you to run AF2χ by downloading localColabFold, patching its code, and adding the additional AF2χ functionality to the original localColabFold implementation.

 ----